tcltk/tcl/doc/markdown/interp.md

 : Marks the interpreter identified by *path* as trusted.
 Does not expose the hidden commands.
 This command can only be invoked from a trusted interpreter.
 The command has no effect if the interpreter identified by *path* is already trusted.

 [interp]{.cmd} [recursionlimit]{.sub} [path]{.arg} [newlimit]{.optarg}
 : Returns the maximum allowable nesting depth for the interpreter specified by *path*.
-If *newlimit* is specified, the interpreter recursion limit will be set so that nesting of more than *newlimit* calls to [Tcl\_Eval][Eval] and related procedures in that interpreter will return an error.
+If *newlimit* is specified, the interpreter recursion limit will be set so that nesting of more than *newlimit* calls to [Tcl\_Eval][Eval3] and related procedures in that interpreter will return an error.
 The *newlimit* value is also returned.
 The *newlimit* value must be a positive integer between 1 and the maximum value of a non-long integer on the platform.

     The command sets the maximum size of the Tcl call stack only.
 It cannot by itself prevent stack overflows on the C stack being used by the application.
 If your machine has a limit on the size of the C stack, you may get stack overflows before reaching the limit set by the command.
 If this happens, see if there is a mechanism in your system for increasing the maximum size of the C stack.